Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Theoretical background

 The $S(0)=\sum_{\nu}S_{\nu}$ is the total Huang-Rhys factor and the parameter $\gamma$ represents the homogeneous Lorentzian broadening of each transition.
 One can also model inhomogeneous broadening due to ensemble averaging with a convolution of $A(\hbar\omega$) with a Gaussian.
 Within this multi-dimensional approach, calculating the emission spectrum requires to compute in DFT: (i) the zero-phonon line energy $E_{\rm ZPL}$, (ii) the atomic configuration change induced by 4f-5d transition $(R_{{\rm e};\alpha,i}-R_{{\rm g};\alpha,i})$, (iii) the phonon eigenvectors $\Delta r_{{\nu};\alpha i}$ and eigenfrequencies $\omega_{\nu}$.
-The first two are accessible through the $\Delta$SCF method while DFPT can deliver the third one, by computing the phonon modes.

-Within the 1D-CCM, computing all phonon modes with DFPT is not needed, only one relevant effective phonon frequency is deduced from the $\Delta$SCF method and the harmonic approximation.
+The first two are accessible through the $\Delta$SCF method while DFPT can deliver the third one.
+Within the 1D-CCM, computing all phonon modes with DFPT is not needed, only one relevant effective phonon frequency is deduced from the harmonic approximation, the knowledge of the Franck-Condon shift and the normal coordinate change $\Delta Q$.